 Reut has been my platform for creating and effectuating breakthrough ideas about the prosperity and wellbeing of Israel and the Jewish People.
-I wanted to be a shaper of future reality and not a ‘commentator’ on the present.
+I wanted to be a shaper of future reality, and not a ‘commentator’ on the present.
 This required acquiring and developing a signature methodical approach, which was instilled in every member of our team and guided every effort of our organization.

 The Reut Approach has two stages:

-Two teachers inspired my work: Dr. Zvi Lanir is my strategy guru.
+As mentioned, two teachers inspired my work: Dr. Zvi Lanir is my strategy guru.
 He taught our team and me to identify strategic challenges and opportunities through his Praxis Package.
 Prof. Ron Heifetz of the Harvard Kennedy School of Government is my leadership guru.
 His seminal book, Leadership Without Easy Answers about adaptive leadership shaped Reut’s theory of impact.

 Altogether, I am very proud of the model that we developed at Reut.
 It is unique in Israel and around the world.